awnumar/gravity/PROTOCOL.md

 > `root_identifier = Scrypt(identifier || master_password)`

-The `root_identifier` 32 bytes long and is used to derive individual `derived_identifier[n]` values.
+A 32 byte value that is used to derive `derived_identifier[n]`.

 ### :: `derived_identifier[n]`

 > `derived_identifier[n] = sha256(root_identifier || n)`

-The `derived_identifier[n]` is 32 bytes long and is what is actually stored in the database alongside chunks of the ciphertext.
-The reason for it is so that we are able to store ciphertexts across multiple entries in the database without leaking information about which entries are linked or how many entries compose the data.
+A 32 byte value that is stored in the database alongside chunks of the ciphertext.
+The reason we use this instead of `root_identifier` is so that we are able to store ciphertexts across multiple entries by simply incrementing `n` for every chunk of plaintext.
+This prevents leakage of information about which entries are linked or how many entries compose `plaintext`.

-`n` refers to the index of the slice of the ciphertext that we're deriving the identifier for: `derived_identifier[n]` corresponds to `ciphertext[n]`.
+`n` refers to the index of the chunk of ciphertext that we're deriving the identifier for: `derived_identifier[n]` corresponds to `ciphertext[n]`.

 ## Modus Operandi